k8shell-io/docs/architecture/workspace.md

 ## Workspace containers

 The provisioning process creates main and dind containers (if configured) within the workspace pod.
 They support various K8shell operations, they share a network namespace but have separate process namespaces.
-The containers are interconnected through shared `emptyDir` volume, shared network namespace, unix socket, and persistent storage.
+The containers use shared `emptyDir` volume, shared network namespace, unix socket, and persistent storage.

 The diagram below shows the containers and their integration.